Binding, packing, tucking & padding

 • Try switching between different ways of tucking.

-• You may find that tucking gets easier with practice or after being on hormones for awhile.
+• You may find that tucking gets easier with practice or after being on hormones for a while.

 • After untucking, check for irritated skin, sores or rashes.
 Allow skin to heal before using products on it again.